programminghistorian/jekyll/en/lessons/sentiment-analysis.md

 In our case, we will be using two NLTK tools in particular:

 * The '[VADER Sentiment Analysis](http://www.nltk.org/_modules/nltk/sentiment/vader.html)' tool (generates positive, negative, and neutral sentiment scores for a given input)
-* The 'word_tokenize' tokenizer tool (splits a large text into a sequence of smaller units, like sentences or words)
+* The 'sent_tokenize' tokenizer tool (splits text into a sequence of sentences)

-To use VADER and word_tokenize, we first need to download and install a little extra data for NLTK.
+To use VADER and sent_tokenize, we first need to download and install a little extra data for NLTK.
 NLTK is a very large toolkit, and several of its tools actually require a second download step to gather the necessary collection of data (often coded lexicons) to function correctly.

-To install the sentiment analysis and word tokenizer we will use for this tutorial, write a new Python script with the following three lines:
+To install the sentiment analysis and sentence tokenizer we will use for this tutorial, write a new Python script with the following three lines:

 ```
 import nltk